Welcome to the Center for War/Peace Studies

 As the states formed the federation of the United States to address multi-state issues, nation states must establish a strong federation of nations to confront international problems.
 The capacity of people and cultures to evolve as their environment changes will be the basis for this progress.
 The deterioration in world security, climate, and economy over the past decades make the mission of CWPS essential to the survival of humankind and the instruments to achieve this mission are study, analysis, and dialogue.
 We appeal for your commitment to this vision so that the world can overcome 21st Century crises.

 CWPS has, over the past 40 years, advocated reforms to create a more effective United Nations organization.
-CWPS Ambassador at Large Myron Kronisch, together with other members of the Board of Directors, have met, since 2006 in New York City at fifty-five U.N.
+CWPS Ambassador at Large Myron Kronisch, together with other members of the Board of Directors, has met, since 2006 in New York City at fifty-five U.N.
 Missions to promote weighted voting in the General Assembly and the Security Council.
 The General Assembly would serve as a global legislature where action would be taken with weighted voting.
 The Security Council would be reformed to include twelve seats: eight multi-state regions and four single state regions.
 Every one of the 193 member states would have direct or indirect representation on the Security Council with gradual elimination of the veto over a period of five years.
 CWPS will continue to meet with diplomats in New York and at their Foreign Ministries to discuss this proposal: a U.N. federation of all 193 nations.
 This ongoing CWPS campaign to advance reforms in the United Nations is designed to create support among member states for constructive change.

 CWPS Human Rights Initiative